Exercise Ball Workout Routine

 Bridge with Leg Lift

 This exercise is similar to the previous one, but with some variations.
-It’s used to reinforce the back of the thighs and buttocks.
+It’s used to strengthen the back of the thighs and buttocks.

 - Starting with a “traditional” bridge, bend your knees, resting your heels on the exercise ball.